darshanshenoy/pinsec_assignment/README.md

 - **KeyError: token not found** – The instrument exists in `Contract_File.csv` but is missing from the pickle.
 Double-check that the chosen underlying token has market data (`token in loader.data_by_token`).
 - **ModuleNotFoundError** – Ensure you are running inside the virtual environment or that dependencies (pandas, numpy) are installed.
 - **No trades printed** – Enable `--debug` to see if the strategy skipped entry due to missing indicators or price NaNs.

-Once you are familiar with the flow above, feel free to experiment by tweaking strategy parameters or adding new ones.
-The inline comments throughout the code explain each step so you can safely extend the project.